Turbulent dynamo in the two-phase interstellar medium: Results: Turbulent dynamo in the two-phase medium

 The evolution of vorticity is governed by the following equation \citep{ShukurovS2021}:

 where $c$ is the speed of light, $\vec{j} = (c / 4 \pi) \nabla \times \vec{b}$ is the current density, and $p_{\rm th}$ is the thermal pressure (other terms are as described after \Eq{eq:ee}).
-On the right-hand side of \Eq{eq:vorterms}, the first term denotes the amplification of vorticity by turbulent motions \citep[see][for a discussion on the analogy between the magnetic induction and vorticity evolution equations]{Batchelor1950}, the second term denotes the diffusion of vorticity, the third term captures the effect of the Lorentz force ($\vec{j} \times \vec{b} / c$), the fourth term is a baroclinic term ($=0$ for an isothermal gas), the fifth term is due to viscous interactions in the presence of logarithmic density gradients, and the sixth term is due to the turbulent driving ($=0$ for purely compressive driving).
-In \Fig{fig:vorterms}, we show the rms value of the first five terms in different phases for both the $\Sol$ and $\Comp$ runs.
-For the $\Sol$ run, at the start, $\nabla \times \vec{F}_{\rm dri}$ acts like a seed term for the vorticity as other terms are negligible.
-The contribution of this term remains roughly the same throughout the run and is eventually much smaller in comparison to the first five terms, $\vortermf \approx 10^{-28}~\s^{-2}$.
-For the $\Comp$ run, $\vortermf \approx 10^{-34}~\s^{-2}$ and is negligible even at the start of the simulation.
-Here, the initial seed $\omega$ is primarily generated by the fourth (baroclinic) and fifth (viscous interactions in the presence of logarithmic density gradients) terms.
+On the right-hand side of \Eq{eq:vorterms}, the first term denotes the generation/destruction of vorticity by turbulent motions \citep[$\vorturb$, see][for a discussion on the analogy between the magnetic induction and vorticity evolution equations]{Batchelor1950}, the second term denotes the diffusion of vorticity ($\vordiss$), the third term captures the effect of the Lorentz force ($\vec{j} \times \vec{b} / c$, $\vorLorentz$), the fourth term is a baroclinic term ($\vorbaroclinic$, $=0$ for an isothermal gas), the fifth term is due to viscous interactions in the presence of logarithmic density gradients ($\vorgradlnrho$), and the sixth term is due to the turbulent driving ($\vordriv$, $=0$ for purely compressive driving).

+Each term in the right-hand side of \Eq{eq:vorterms} is a vector quantity and thus it is difficult to quantify its role in the growth or decay of vorticity.
+Following \citet{KapylaEA2018}, we take an inner product of these terms with vorticity and this gives a scalar quantity, the sign of which indicates growth (positive) or decay (negative).
+Furthermore, we normalise those values by $\vorrms$ to preserve the units (e.g.~ $\vordturb$ has units of $\s^{-2}$).
+In \Fig{fig:vorterms}, we show the time evolution of the mean (over the volume of interest) of these normalised values for the first five terms in the right-hand side of \Eq{eq:vorterms} in different phases for both the $\Sol$ and $\Comp$ runs.
+In \Tab{tab:vorterms}, we give their corresponding time averaged values in the kinematic and saturated stages.